kevinMudenge/products/README.md

 This project is a single-page application (SPA) for displaying products and managing a checkout cart.
 Users can browse products, add them to their cart, and proceed to checkout.
 They can also remove products, view product details on te product details page, etcetera.

-The application is built using React and Redux Toolkit.
+The application is built using React, TailwindCSS and Redux Toolkit.

 ## Installation and Running